bowenwen/can_census/README.md

 2. Pull the latest image from docker

-`docker pull bowenwen\dockerrstudio:latest`
+`docker pull bowenwen/dockerrstudio:latest`

 3. Start the docker container

-`docker run --rm --name temp_dockerrstudio --env PASSWORD=test -p 8787:8787 bowenwen\dockerrstudio:latest`
+`docker run --rm --name temp_dockerrstudio --env PASSWORD=test -p 8787:8787 bowenwen/dockerrstudio:latest`

 You can set your own password and/or add `--volume $pwd:/home/rstudio` to the docker run command to link a folder between your host OS and the docker container.